repomaa/mocoapp-api-docs/README.md

 X-Moco-User-Id: 933613686
 ```

-- We recommend https://requestbin.com/ for WebHook development – this services provides you with temporary
+- To debug and try out web hooks, we recommend https://webhook.site or https://requestbin.com/ – this services provides you with temporary
   HTTPS URLs that let you inspect any incoming WebHook data.
-- WebHooks are only provided to customers after the trial phase.
+- WebHooks are only provided to customers after they subscribe to MOCO.
 - WebHooks are not guaranteed to be delivered in order.
 Pay attention to the provided time stamp if this is important
   for your use case.
 - The signature uses HMAC with SHA256 to sign the whole payload.
 The key for the signature is the 32 characters